Kerdek/MicroGC/README.md

 ## Allocating Memory

 To allocate a new cell, use `alloc`.
-This function returns a `ptr`, which is a smart pointer to the newly created cell.
+This function returns a `ptr`, which is a normal pointer to the newly created cell.

 ```cpp
 gc::ptr my_cell = gc::alloc();